 In the warmer months, you should run your ceiling fans counter-clockwise.
 Since heat rises, the counter-clockwise motion will help pull the cold air up toward the ceiling.
 Running your ceiling fan efficiently will help cool your rooms, allowing you to set your thermostat to a higher temperature, ultimately reducing your power bill.

 9. Invest in Smart Power Strips

 Connecting multiple appliances to a smart power strip that can be turned off with only one flip of a switch at night when the devices aren’t being used is a quick and easy way to help reduce energy waste.
 When you don’t have to unplug all your devices individually, saving energy suddenly becomes much easier!

 10. Don’t Use an Irrigation Schedule

 Irrigation schedules or timers that you can set to schedule when your garden or lawn will be watered sound nice in theory, but they actually produce quite a bit of water waste.
 You can’t control when it rains, and you may not be home to stop your irrigation system from going off when it does.
 Watering manually may seem like a chore, but when you think about all the money you can save from reducing water waste, manual watering becomes more appealing.

-Don’t let the first utility bills of summer sneak up on you.
-Be proactive and implement our tips, we promise they’ll help you save big on your utility bills this summer!
+Don’t let your utility bills sneak up on you.
+Be proactive and implement our tips, we promise they’ll help you save big on your utility bills this year!

 Rob Caiello is the Vice President of Marketing over at Allconnect.
 Since 1998, Allconnect has simplified and expedited the purchase and setup of home utilities and services (like internet, TV, and electricity) for millions of movers relocating across the United States.